VLSF/GaBP_solvers/README.md

 # GaBP_solvers
 ## Generalized Gaussian belief propagation solvers

-This repository accompanies the article (link) where we proposed new linear solvers based on the generalized belief propagation.
+This repository accompanies the [article](https://arxiv.org/abs/1904.04093) where we proposed new linear solvers based on the generalized belief propagation.

 There are two jupyter notebooks: "reproduce figures" and "template for your equations".
 The names are self-explanatory.
 The second notebook is of use for those who want to check the performance of our solvers on the favorite linear elliptic equation.